 - We will also advertising PhD project opportunities specifically to ethnically diverse universities.
 The list below is a good set of suggested options, which we hope will grow over time*:

 - Aston, Queen Mary, Kings, UCL, Leicester, Royal Holloway

 - We will create fact sheets, run short webinars and set up discussion groups to freely and openly communicate advice about what a PhD is, and how to write a good application, and tips and tricks for interviews, for applicants that may not have access to this information*.
+This includes: